lucteo/computations_solve_concurrency/README.md

-# executors_solve_concurrency
+# computations_solve_concurrency
-Paper describing the capabilities of executors described in P2300
+Paper describing the capabilities of senders/receivers (aka computations) described in P2300